Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Data is denormalised.
 You store together data that are used together.
 - you can replicate data, e.g. if you need comments by user and by photos, you can store comments on both tables.
 This can cause problems with inconsistency though.

+### Advantages
+- less read and write traffic
+- less replication
+- more cache hits
+- index size reduced
+- can write in parallel
+- faster querying

 ### Disadvantages